ssut/imres/README.md

 IMRes is faster than the native Go image library

 The Go library `golang.org/x/image` does not support some image formats such as AVIF, TIFF.
 IMRes not only supports these formats but is also way faster for the formats it supports.
-I'll continually working to make performance even better than now though.
+Still I'm willing to make the performance even better than now though.